flyingrhinonz/nccm/README.md

 ----------

 * Simple yet powerful ncurses ssh connection manager.
-* Intuitive filtering by any text you supply.
+* Intuitive filtering by all text you supply.
 * Well documented.
 * Secure.
 * Logs are in English - you don't need to be a developer to